 13. Never put multiple offers on one landing page.

 Many offers placed on one page can be confusing to navigate through.
 To avoid overwhelming your lead with too many offers, create different landing pages for each opportunity.
 It will be much more efficient.

 14. Get into top 10% of landing pages to receive the best conversions.

 Source: WordStream, 2019

 The conversion rate varies considerably depending on the industry.
 But, on average, reaching a 3% conversion is pretty good.
 Only the top pages get to 5.31% and higher.
 But, if you get into the 10% of top landing pages, you get twofold of this—an 11.45% conversion rate.

 15. Use videos.

-The more time users spend on your website, the higher is the likelihood that they’ll convert into clients.
+The more time users spend on your website and the better your website is optimized, the higher is the likelihood that they’ll convert into clients.
 Relevant videos can be a great strategy to grab a user’s attention for long enough to convince them to click the CTA.